neetoons/neetoons-blog/README.md

 # Neetoons theme

-_It's a Blogger blog theme made for Neetoons._
+_This was a Blogger blog theme made for Neetoons, discontinued._

 _This theme has a personal style with a purple color meaning the fantasy of techonology is, but maybe this could change in the future._